-To plant a memorial tree in honor of Bruce Paul LeBlanc, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Bruce Paul LeBlanc, please visit our Heartfelt Sympathies Store.

 He was born on October 11, 1955 in Detroit to Vernon and Susan (Lehto) LeBlanc.
 He was united in marriage to Lorraine (Lorry) Brazee June 27, 1981 in Traverse City.